cocos/cocos-engine/EngineErrorMap.md

 ### 16414

-\'getCurrent\' interface can not be invoked in cached mode.
+'getCurrent' interface can not be invoked in cached mode.

 ### 16415